 Appropriately Uses Anti-Psychotic Medication

-This measures the percent of long-term residents taking antipsychotic drugs.
-While antipsychotic drugs play an important role in caring for many residents, it is important to ensure these drugs are being used appropriately.
-In limited situations, high levels of antipsychotic drug use may suggest that a facility is using these medications to subdue residents.
+This indicates the percent of patients who were prescribed antipsychotic medications.
+While antipsychotic medications may be vital to many residents, it is important to make sure these medications are being used appropriately.
+In some cases, excessive reliance on these medications may indicate that a nursing home is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication